The Centers for Disease Control and Prevention in Atlanta admit a long-standing error.

 All of science has become politicized.

-All of education's become politicized.
+All of education has become politicized.

-All of the news media is politics.
+All of the news media is politicized.

 You point to me something that isn't.

-The Catholic Church in certain elements has become politicized.
+The Catholic Church, in certain elements, has become politicized.

 It was taken in by the notion that welfare states equal charity, that socialism equals charity.